SR+Codec: a Benchmark of Super-Resolution for Video Compression Bitrate Reduction: Evaluation Results

-The results of our subjective evaluation of each SR+codec pair appears in Tab.~\ref{tab:benchmark_subjective_results}.
+The results of BSQ-rate calculation over subjective scores of each SR+codec pair appears in Table \ref{tab:benchmark_subjective_results}.
 As the table shows, the best SR model differs by codec, proving that no single SR model can handle distortion from all compression standards with equal effectiveness.

-The "No SR” method applies the video codec to the source video without downscaling or super-resolving.
-This method serves as a reference during the BSQ-rate calculation.
-We see that it exhibits the best results for the aomenc codec, because AV1-based codecs have a mode that encodes frames at low resolution and applies an upsampler when decoding.
-This mode is normally used at low bitrate, so it is nearly identical to our evaluation method.

-Tab.~\ref{tab:benchmark_pairs_rank} lists the ranking of SR+codec pairs for "Restuarant" video.
-It shows the top 10 on the basis of subjective scores.
-The Pearson (PLCC) and Spearman (SRCC) correlations of objective metrics with subjective score appear in Tab.~\ref{tab:metric_correlation}.
+Although RealSR shows significantly less accurate results at high bitrates than other SR models, it gives more visually pleasing results at low bitrates, which are subjectively comparable to \textit{“No SR”} results at high bitrates.
+We can see that \textit{“No SR”} shows better results with aomenc codec for the same reason we discussed in the previous subsection.